 - Preheat oven or toaster oven to 400.
 Wrap the corn, husks on, in aluminum foil.
 Roast corn for 1 hour.

-- Dice the poblano and onion into small dice.
+Dice the poblano and onion into small dice.
 In a saute pan, add 2 tsp coconut oil.
 Heat oil until it shimmers.
 Saute the poblano and onion on medium heat for about 8 minutes.
 Stir occasionally.
-The onions will become soft and the poblano should get a bit of a black char on them.
+The onions will become soft and the poblano should get a bit of charring on them.
 This will bring out their flavor.
 Meanwhile, mince the garlic and place in a large mixing bowl.
 Remove the onions and poblano from heat and place in the large mixing bowl with the garlic.
+Add the drained zucchini.
 Set aside.